 Paul says that we should understand our baptism as being buried with Christ.
 Our sinful flesh has been crucified with him.

 Since baptism means the death of our sinful flesh in this world, what can we expect from our lives in this world?

 There will be many painful experiences as we continue to battle our sinful flesh and daily crucify it with a life of repentance.

 Do not love the world or anything in the world.
 How easy that is to say; how difficult to do!

 The apostle John repeats Christ’s call for total commitment.
 Love for the world and love of the Father are mutually exclusive.
-Loving God above all things means recognizing that our cravings, our lust, and our pride come from this world which will not last.
+Loving God, above all things, means recognizing that our cravings, lust, and pride come from this world, which will not last.
 So why do we put our love in things that are so transitory?
 Empires fall, desire wanes, relationships fail, accomplishments crumble.
 God calls the Christian to love him above all these things and receive a life that will last forever.

 Gospel – Matthew 10:34-42